Tom Guerra: Career

 In 2020, in the midst of the worldwide Covid-19 pandemic, Guerra released his fourth solo album entitled Sudden Signs of Grace.
 Guerra said he felt compelled to release it now because "people need music, especially during times like these."
 In a review of Sudden Signs of Grace, The Big Takeover commended Guerra by stating it's "his best album to date...gorgeous."
 The video for the title track features guest appearances from a number of rock notables, including Hilton Valentine, Dan Baird, Christine Ohlman, G.E.
 Smith, Alvin Youngblood Hart, Jeff Pevar, Kenny Aaronson and Morgan Fisher.

-In March 2022, "Sentimental Junk," Guerra's fifth solo album was released on the Thin Man Music label, featuring the single "California's Got to My Girl," a duet with Jon Butcher, and also featuring Mike Kosacek on drums, Morgan Fisher and Matt Zeiner on keys, and Kenny Aaronson on bass.
-A Newsweek podcast called the release "Capturing Lightning in a Bottle."
+In March 2022, Sentimental Junk, Guerra's fifth solo album was released on the Thin Man Music label, featuring the single "California's Got to My Girl", a duet with Jon Butcher, and also featuring Mike Kosacek on drums, Morgan Fisher and Matt Zeiner on keys, and Kenny Aaronson on bass.
+A Newsweek podcast called the release "Capturing Lightning in a Bottle".

+In late 2023, Guerra released "Mutilated World", as a single, also featuring Kenny Aaronson and drummer Mike Kosacek.
+In January 2024, the single "Sister Topanga" was released with this same lineup followed by "New American Way" in March 2024.
+In June 2024, Guerra released a new single with his core lineup of Aaronson and Kosacek, called “Television Dreams” with Jon Butcher on lead guitar.
+August 2024 saw Guerra guest on the new single by The Forefront Ramblers and in September, Guerra's new single "Good Times Big Fun" featuring the core lineup of Aaronson (bass) Kosacek (drums) and Guerra (vocals and guitars) was released and added to the online streaming services.

+Guerra continued with his singles releases in 2025, with "Chi Chi Chu" featuring legendary SNL vocalist Christine Ohlman as well as the rhythm section of Aaronson and Kosacek.
+Summer of 2025 had him guesting on new albums by Laurent Moitrot and former Mott the Hoople guitarist Ariel Bender.

 Guerra has been praised for his commitment to songwriting: in a review of his 2016 album, American Songwriter said, "Guerra has honed his songwriting homework...
-All in all, the record is that rarity in the rock world: eclectic but never unfocused."
-In a review of the 2018 album, Vents magazine praised Guerra's mastery of many musical styles by stating, "Tom Guerra is not just a great rocker.
-He needs a new title or diagnosis.
-Considering his extraordinary eclecticism, maybe we should call what he has Multiple Musical Personality Disorder."
-Guerra has also been noted for his commitment to the preservation of vintage guitars and recording techniques.
+All in all, the record is that rarity in the rock world: eclectic but never unfocused".